TRANSCRIPTS

 Transcripts should include the following information:

-• Student’s Personal Information (full name, address, phone number, birth date, social security number, and parents’ names)
+• Student’s personal information: full name, address, phone number, birth date, social security number (or last 4)

 • Date of graduation (or anticipated date of graduation)

-• For each year of school, note the student’s grade level and courses taken along with the credit given and the final grade
+• For each year of school, note the student’s grade level and courses taken along with the number of credits given and the final grade

-• Grade point average (GPA)—Include the cumulative GPA.
-You may choose to include the GPA for each school year, as well.
+• Grade point average (GPA): Include the cumulative high school GPA.
+You may choose to also include the GPA for each school year.